-The training grant to develop employees’ ICT proficiency can be applied for from 1.1.2021 by legal persons governed by private law, sole proprietors who operate as employers, and local government authorities.
+The training grant to develop employees’ ICT proficiency can be applied for by legal persons governed by private law, sole proprietors who operate as employers, and local government authorities.

-In order to obtain the grant, the company is required to have paid the employer’s unemployment insurance premium for at least two years during the three-year period prior to submitting the application.
+In order to obtain the grant, the company is required to have paid the employer’s unemployment insurance premium for at least 24 months during the three-year period prior to submitting the application.
 The employment contract of the employee (for whom the grant is being applied) must be without a term or remain valid for at least six months after submission of the application.

 In order to train employees, employers can choose a training programme that complies with the Adult Education Act or compile a suitable training programme if no such programme is provided on the market.
 The training programme must comply with the Continuing Education Standard and the participants must receive a certificate or attestation at the end of the programme.